Reid Anderson, Stuttgart Ballet – "…the German audience deeply connected with her ballet and she inspired everyone…" (More)

 Sabrina is an excellent Canadian cultural ambassador for Canada.
 The dancers loved working with her, the German audience deeply connected with her ballet and she inspired everyone here during the process.
 She has successfully pierced the highly competitive European market

 Sabrina Matthews has created pieces for some of the most prestigious ballet companies in the world, including multiple pieces for the renowned Stuttgart Ballet.
 This in demand choreographer has premiered works on three continents in over a dozen cities from Beijing, to New York, to London.
 She was recognized as one of Canada's Amazing Women to Watch, alongside Oscar and Nobel Prize nominees.
-Recently, Sabrina Matthews received commissions from Stuttgart Ballet, Royal Swedish Ballet, Boston Ballet, England's Royal Academy of Dance's Genee International Ballet Competition, and the National Ballet of Canada.
-Over the past year, her works have been performed by major international ballet companies in Canada, the United States, Spain, Sweden, Germany, Italy, Netherlands, China and South Korea.
+Sabrina Matthews has received commissions from Stuttgart Ballet, Royal Swedish Ballet, Boston Ballet, England's Royal Academy of Dance's Genee International Ballet Competition, and the National Ballet of Canada.
+Her works have been performed by major international ballet companies in Canada, the United States, Spain, Sweden, Germany, Italy and the Netherlands.

 Sabrina Matthews is a Toronto native and a graduate of Canada's National Ballet School, attending from 1987-1995.
 From 1995-2005, she was a leading soloist and aspiring choreographer with Alberta Ballet under artistic directors Mikko Nissinen and Jean Grand-Maître.
 She danced on four different continents, including several tours all throughout China.
 Her choreography and dance films have been recognized with several national and international awards, including: the 2008 PACE Award from the Government of Canada (Alberta) as an Outstanding Alumnus of the Banff Centre; a 2006 Ballet VIP Honorable Mention from Pointe Magazine; the 1995 Peter Dwyer award for excellence in dance; the 2005 Clifford E. Lee Choreography Award from the Banff Centre; and a nomination for a 2003 dance film award from the Alberta Motion Picture Industries Association for Dance to This, a Bravo!
 Fact Film.